paperless-ngx/paperless-ngx/docs/administration.rst

 Managing filenames
 ==================

-If you use paperless' feature to assign custom filenames to your documents (TODO ref), you can use this command to move all your files after changing the naming scheme.
+If you use paperless' feature to
+:ref:`assign custom filenames to your documents <advanced-file_name_handling>`, you can use this command to move all your files after changing the naming scheme.

 .. warning::